Hexalogy/detection-as-code/README.md

 the complete chain looks like this:
 `Entra sign-in` → `SigninLogs ingestion` → `KQL matches` → `Sentinel rule creates an alert`.

-## Phase 1 - Prove an Alert working
+## Phase 1 - Prove Alert is working
 ### 1. Generate sign-in event

 In a private/InPrivate browser window: